 Even more so today, healthcare is one of the most important sectors we have.
 The healthcare sector interfaces directly with the lives of millions of people.
 That means any mistake or laxity can lead to damaging consequences.
 That’s why quality control in the medical industry is more critical than in any other sector.
 Quality assurance programs ensure patient and healthcare worker safety.

-Quality control means ensuring that the stipulated standards are followed to the later.
+Quality control means ensuring that the stipulated standards are followed to the latter.
 The only way this can be achieved is through committed and trustworthy healthcare providers.
 Hospitals and healthcare facilities can ensure that quality services are provided by coming up with stringent measures in their respective areas.

-1. Develop a Process
+1. Develop a Quality Control Process

 Workers in the healthcare profession should have the liberty to establish processes that they deem life-saving to patients.
 Quality assurance is meant to protect both caregivers and patients.
 That’s why employees should not perceive some rules and regulations as punitive but rather view them positively.